Our Contact Information

-Aligned with its vision of sustainable mining that respects both people and the environment, Altınordu Mining adopts a comprehensive approach that addresses the economic, social, and environmental expectations of its local stakeholders.
-In this context, the company aims to contribute to the development and welfare of the communities in the region where the Balıkesir Karlık Gold Mine is located.
+In line with its vision of sustainable mining that respects both people and the environment, Altınordu Madencilik adopts a comprehensive approach aimed at addressing the economic, social, and environmental expectations of its local stakeholders.
+Within this framework, the company seeks to contribute to the improvement of social and economic life and to the enhancement of prosperity in the region where the Balıkesir Karlık Gold Mine is located.

-With a focus on public benefit, the project foresees improvements to the existing infrastructure, including the renewal of village roads, optimization of water resources, and enhancement of social facilities to make them more functional.
-These efforts, to be carried out in collaboration with the local community, aim in the long term to increase social welfare through the sustainable use of natural resources in the region.
+Subject to public benefit considerations, initiatives are planned to improve existing infrastructure through the renovation of village roads, optimization of water resources, and enhancement of social facilities to make them more functional.
+The long-term objective of these efforts, carried out in collaboration with local communities, is to improve social welfare through the sustainable use of regional natural resources.

 LOCAL EMPLOYMENT